suhani28-k/vityarthi-project-CCRM-/README.md

 This project manages campus courses, students, teachers, and enrollments.
 It allows you to view students, courses, and their enrollments.
 It is built using Java and uses CSV files (optional) for test data.
+The project follows a clean layered architecture and includes fully documented design artifacts such as UML diagrams, ER diagram, sequence diagram, flowcharts, and architecture diagrams.

 ## Features
 - Manage students, courses, and teachers